livingdocsIO/documentation/content/enterprise/guides/workflows/proofreading-dashboard.md

 ---
-title: Add Custom Realtime Proofreading Dashboard
+title: Proofreading Dashboard
+description: Configure a proofreading dashboard to assist editorial teams with an efficient workflow.
 menus:
   guides:
     parent: Workflows